Michael Poeltl, a Multi-Genre Author

-In high school I became interested in the great impressionists, not the least of which were The Group of Seven; a compilation of Canada’s greatest talents at the turn of the 20th century.
+In high school, I became interested in the great impressionists, not the least of which was The Group of Seven, a compilation of Canada’s greatest talents at the turn of the 20th century.
 They still inspire me; a wave of inexplicable creativity envelopes me when in the presence of their paintings.
-Being Canadian myself, I am drawn to the wild place they portrayed; an avid outdoors enthusiast, I kayak, hike, mountain bike and appreciate nature in every season.
+Being Canadian myself, I am drawn to the wild places they portray; an avid outdoors enthusiast, I kayak, hike, mountain bike, ski, and appreciate nature in every season.

-I reworked the novel, taught myself the processes behind self-publishing and submitted the book to Amazon with great expectations.
-This was 2009 and eBooks were relatively new.
+I reworked the novel, taught myself the processes behind self-publishing, and submitted the book to Amazon with great expectations.
+This was 2009, and eBooks were relatively new.
 I was able to find my audience and decided to write two more books in the series, completing a trilogy.
-This happened quickly, and I was rewarded with a number of reviews, good and bad, but word was getting out.
+This happened quickly, and I was rewarded with a number of reviews, good and bad, but the word was getting out.

-When my marketing couldn’t keep the momentum up I realized a new book, and then another.
-My personal life was in a shambles and I was writing in part for my own sanity.
-More books came and I continued to self-publish – skipping the rejection letters I’d received earlier on in my burgeoning career.
+When my marketing couldn’t keep the momentum up, I realized a new book and then another.
+My personal life was in shambles, and I was writing in part for my own sanity.
+More books came, and I continued to self-publish – skipping the rejection letters I’d received earlier on in my burgeoning career.

-By 2021 I’ll have published 13 books ranging in genres, with two trilogies, a series, and many standalone books.
+By 2022 I’ll have published 14 books ranging in genres, with two trilogies, a series, and many standalone books.
 It has been my absolute joy to rediscover the love of writing.
-To revisit those childhood freedoms when you can do anything and be anyone.
-I’ve also merged my love of visual arts with writing again; including illustrations into a few of my books.
+To revisit those childhood freedoms where you could do anything and be anyone.
+I’ve also merged my love of visual arts with writing again, including illustrations in a few of my young-reader books.

 Discovering your purpose is a massive step in realizing your best life.
 Gifting myself the right to be an author has afforded me incredible growth as an artist and as a human being.
 I write with a renewed devotion to offer stories that inspire and entertain, stories with depth of emotion and original plots.